SaxleS/Alex/README.md

 # Hi there! 👋

-I'm @Alex, a passionate developer with a foundation in information technology and a specialization in software for graphics.
+I'm @Alex, a passionate developer with a foundation in information technology and a specialization in programming.

 ## About Me
-Driven by a deep-seated passion for programming and web development, I began my career as a system administrator, gaining a robust technical skill set and a keen understanding of IT infrastructure.
-This laid the groundwork for my transition into web development, where I have dedicated myself to mastering backend technologies and exploring the potential of AI through APIs like DALL-E and OpenAI.
-My development approach focuses on innovation, creating intuitive user experiences, and collaborative problem-solving.
+With over 5 years of experience in related fields and 2 years of commercial development experience, I began my career as a system administrator, developing strong technical skills and a robust understanding of IT infrastructure.
+Transitioning to web development, I have focused on backend technologies and exploring the potential of AI.
+My approach is characterized by a drive for innovation and collaborative problem-solving.
+I aim to contribute to projects that leverage technology to make a tangible impact.

 ## Interests
 - 👀 I’m interested in web development, AI, and backend technologies.